How to cook fruit & vegetables safely

 Vegetables can be exposed to bacteria through soil or water.

-The risks associated with eating vegetables are low.
-Nevertheless, most vegetables are grown and harvested in a natural environment where they can be exposed to bacteria from the soil or water.
-Here are some steps you should take when cooking vegetables.
+The risks associated with eating fruit and vegetables are low.
+Nevertheless, most are grown and harvested in a natural environment where they can be exposed to bacteria from the soil or water.
+Here are some steps you should take when preparing and cooking fruit and vegetables.

-- Washing vegetables before eating them is good food safety practice.
+- Washing fruit and vegetables before eating them is good food safety practice.

 - It is very important to wash vegetables if there is any soil present, as soil may contain harmful bacteria.